georchestra/geonetwork/georchestra-migration/migration-dev-guide.md

   - add idea and settings to it
 - pom.xml
   - Add georchestra-integration module, set db-type
-- config-editor.xml contains xlink by default : see https://gist.github.com/jeanmi151/19a30bc717d0b6a7fb296098a49c0766 for details
+- config-editor.xml contains xlink by default : see [about-xlinks.md](./about-xlinks.md)
 ## Process used

 ### 4.2.4 -> 4.2.7